microchip-pic-avr-examples/avr128da48-cnano-usart-mcc/README.md

  # Sending "Hello World" Message via USART using the AVR128DA48 Microcontroller with MCC Melody

- This repository provides an MPLAB® X project with a MCC Melody-generated code example for a basic USART communication.
+ This repository provides a code example for a basic USART communication using an MPLAB® X project with an MCC Melody.

  This example demonstrates the basic functionality of the USART peripheral.
-The message "Hello world!" is sent through TX (PC0) pin every one second and can be viewed using a terminal on a PC.
+The message "Hello world!" is sent through TX (PC0) pin every second and can be viewed using a terminal on a PC.

 ## Related Documentation